-Requirements for Admission to the 4+1 Program
+Requirements for Application to the 4+1 Program

 1. Be on track for successful completion of all Wellesley degree requirements.
 Students must successfully complete their Wellesley degree before full-time enrollment at Olin.

 2. Successful completion of a sufficient number of prerequisite courses at Wellesley and engineering courses at Olin to allow completion of the Olin degree in one additional year.
 Typically this implies that the student will have completed all science and mathematics requirements at the time of application, and will also have completed at least five engineering courses at Olin before graduating from Wellesley.

 3. An overall GPA of no less than 3.0 at both Wellesley and Olin.